abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 #### Model Classes and Mapping Configurations

-Create a folder named **Modals** and add a class named `CategoryViewModel` inside of it.
+Create a folder named **Models** and add a class named `CategoryViewModel` inside of it.
 We will use this view modal class to determine which categories are selected or not in our Create/Edit modals.

 * **CategoryViewModel.cs**